-Evolving our Original Innovation for its Second Stage of Growth
+Evolving an Innovation for its Second Stage of Growth

 How To Impact invented 5 Seeds for Lion Nathan as an challenger brand to existing cider offers, with stronger beer credentials and an unconventional personality designed to enfranchise male drinkers.
 It quickly rose to be the number 2 brand in the category.